Forms P11D: Reporting Benefits in Kind to HMRC

 The following are examples of common benefits that can normally be treated as trivial in nature.
 This list is not intended to be exhaustive.

-Tea and coffee: an employer may provide its employees with access in the workplace to tea, coffee or water from a cooling dispenser.
+Tea and coffee: an employer may provide employees with access in the workplace to tea, coffee or water from a cooling dispenser.
 If this refreshment is available generally to all employees, the benefit is already exempt from charge.
 But, if the exemption does not apply, the Revenue will generally agree that these refreshments represent a trivial benefit.

-Benefits and Salary sacrifice
+Benefits and Salary sacrifice (optional remuneration arrangements)

 From 6 April 2017, where a benefit is provided to employees under a salary sacrifice arrangement instead of cash pay, the taxable value of the benefit is the greater of the amount of salary foregone and the taxable benefit calculated under the normal benefit in kind rules.